evolucionario/CladeDatePaper2022/README.md

 library(CladeDate)
 ````

-### Code used for simulations
+### Simulations used for CladeDate Validation

-  R code used for generating phylogenetic trees, DNA sequencies, and fossil records
+  Simulation of Datasets: R code used for generating phylogenetic trees, DNA sequencies, and fossil records

-  R code for analyzing the simulated data using CladeDate and the time-tree estimation function 'chronos' (ape package)
+  Simulations for CladeDate Validation: R code for analyzing the simulated data using CladeDate and the time-tree estimation function 'chronos' (ape package)

-  R code for the comparison between CladeDate + chronos and CladeAge + BEST
+  Simulation for CladeAge Analysis: R code for the comparison between CladeDate + chronos and CladeAge + BEST